-The Voorhees Research Group does a wide variety of experimental, computational and theoretical materials related research; we currently have ongoing research projects on coarsening dynamics of materials, phase field crystal methods and modeling the behavior of materials used in energy applications.
+The Voorhees Research Group does a wide variety of experimental, computational and theoretical materials related research; we currently have ongoing research projects on solidification and coarsening dynamics of materials, phase field crystal methods, CALPHAD modeling, and corrosion.

 Computational research within the group has consisted of phase field simulations to model grain growth in multi-phase solid systems, nano wire growth and diffusion pathways in fuel cells.
-This research is performed either on the groups 100 core computer or on Northwestern’s 7000+ core Quest computer.
+The group is also involved in the development of the phase field crystal method for modeling materials at atomistic length scales and diffusional time scales.
+This research is performed on Northwestern’s high performance computing system, Quest.

 Theoretical research in the group involves the development of thermodynamic and kinetic models of various materials phenomena.
 This work includes the development of theories for coarsening of precipitate phases, CALPHAD modeling, and analyzing the development of morphological instabilities during material processing.

 Information about past projects can be found here.